 As summarized by Zhao et al., “biopolymer aerogels can be synthesized by two main routes: i) through colloid formation from molecular precursors, where the biological feedstock was reduced to its molecular form, for example, alginate, pectin or chitosan; or ii) through the use of particle-based precursors, where the particle size has been reduced to the nanoscale, for example, protein nanofiber aggregates, chitin nanofibrils, or nanofibrous cellulose.
 For both approaches, the aerogel properties are primarily determined by the concentration and functional groups of the precursors, the pH value of the sol, the type and concentration of cross-linkers, the optional post-gelation modification of the gels, and the drying procedure (Figure 1).”

-Biopolymer aerogel particles are produced by Aerogelex (based in Hamburg, Germany).
-An 8-minute video demonstrates the process used to prepare biopolymer aerogels in three hours by using only three green solvents (water, ethanol, and pressurized carbon dioxide).
-These products are also distributed by Aerogel Technologies.
+An 8-minute video demonstrates a process used to prepare biopolymer aerogels in three hours by using only three green solvents (water, ethanol, and pressurized carbon dioxide).
+These products are distributed by Aerogel Technologies.
 Different products are prepared from polysaccharides (such as alginate, cellulose, and pectin), proteins (such as caseinate and egg protein), and lignin.
 The attractive properties of these products, listed below, result in their holding promise for use in applications such as pharmaceuticals (as carriers of drugs such as Ibuprofen), wound treatment, personal care products (such as cosmetics), food products (as carriers of essential nutritional components such as Omega-3 fatty acids and vitamins), and insulating packaging.

 - High specific surface area (up to 500 m2/g).